CDSoft/makex/README.md

 #     path to the ypp executables (see https://github.com/CDSoft/ypp)
 # UPP
 #     path to the upp executable (see https://github.com/CDSoft/upp)
+# BANG
+#     path to the bang executable (see https://github.com/CDSoft/bang)
 # PANDA
 #     path to the panda script (see https://github.com/CDSoft/panda)
 # PANDOC